The toughest part of eating healthy almost always comes down to the time it takes to cook something that both tastes good and is good for you.

 I’ve found that if I’m trying to stick to a diet but it either takes too long to cook up the right meals or they just don’t have any flavor, I’m much more likely to fall off the bandwagon and go back to my past eating habits.

-That’s why Emily and I are always on the lookout for healthy meal kits that actually taste good and don’t take a long time to cook up.
+That’s why Emily and I are always on the lookout for nutritious meal kits that actually taste good and don’t take a long time to cook up.
 So when we found out that Factor 75 (now called Factor_ Meals) revamped their brand, website, and pre-made meal plans, we knew we had to try them out again.

 Today we’re going to be exploring everything you need to know about the all new Factor Meals, including how their meal plans work, our experience, and (most importantly) how their meals taste.